Aadhaar Enrollment: What Mandatory Documents You Need

 The Importance of Correct Documents for Enrollment

 When you apply for Aadhaar, the information you provide needs to be absolutely accurate.
 This includes your name, address, date of birth, and how you relate to your family.
 The official documents you present act as proof of this information.
-If your documents are correct and match the details you give, your Aadhaar enrollment process will be much smoother and quicker.
-Providing the right papers from the start helps to prevent any delays or problems later on.
+If your documents are correct and match the details you give, your Aadhaar enrollment process will be smoother and more efficient.
+Providing the right papers from the start helps prevent any delays or problems later on.

 Proving Who You Are: Documents for Identity (PoI)